Nowongu/goproxy/README.md

 Web Proxy

 ## Issues
-go net/http can't handle the `CONNECT` http method which is why the proxy handles separately in the `handleTunneling` func.
-This is quite important since most http/1 requests through a proxy are done using the `CONNECT` http method.
+go net/http can't handle the `CONNECT` http method which is why the proxy uses a separate `handleTunneling` func.
+This is important since most http/1 requests use the `CONNECT` method for tsl connections to hide data from the proxy.

-## TODO
-- Add logging instead of just printing to console.
-- Record total bytes sent and received.
-- Add a config file to set port/log details

 ## Reference links